 of such level of fraud everywhere.
 The prices are quite reasonable - comparable

 to India.
 The sugarcane juice we had is 5 EP or Rs 20.
 The entry fee is however

 very high.
 The fridge magnets are quite reasonable.
 You can have dinner even for Rs 80 !
 The bus fare is quite cheap.

 There is no tram in Cairo.
 Bakshish is almost essential.
 Only in Luxor, we did

 generally nice.
-Amitabh Bachchan and Shahrukh Khan is very popular here.
+Amitabh Bachchan and Shahrukh Khan are very popular here.
 They

 moment they hear you are from India - they will talk of Amitabh or Shahrukh.